nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 ### 2.10 *maintenanceModeEnable* - Enable Maintenance Mode for the Security Server

 The *maintenanceModeEnable* service is used to enable maintenance mode for the Security Server.
+When the maintenance mode is enabled, the Security Server does not receive requests from other Security Servers.

-The body of the maintenance enable message (request or response) contains following fields:
+The body of the maintenance mode enable message (request or response) contains following fields:

 * **message** – optional message explaining reason or end time for maintenance mode or etc. This message will be displayed to the client when the client tries to access the Security Server during maintenance mode.
 * **server** – identifier of the Security Server where the client is registered;